AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/lti-deep-links.md

 ## Create a deep link

+>[!IMPORTANT]
+>
+>The steps mentioned in the section below and in the section for Authors have to be performed on the platform that consumes the courses and not on the ALM side.

 ### Prerequisite

 1. You should be logged in as an Integration Admin.
-2. While setting up the LTI integration, select the Supports Deep Linking checkbox.
+2. While setting up the LTI integration, select the **Supports Deep Linking** checkbox.
+Learn how to set up the [LTI integration](/help/migrated/integration-admin/feature-summary/learning-tools-interoperability.md).
 3. Provide the URL in the field to take the user or author to the selection.
-4. Select Save Changes.
+4. Select **Save Changes**.

     The same launch URL is reused to simplify configuration and usage.